and-jonas/spectra-analysis-showcase/README.md

 ### Spectra processing functions

-`load_spectra()`: Loads spectral data from .asd or .sed files into R `preprocess_spc()`: Implements different forms of signal pre-processing, such as smoothing, calculation of derivatives, calculation of standard normal variate, signal binning.
+`load_spectra()` Loads spectral data from .asd or .sed files into R; `preprocess_spc()` Implements different forms of signal pre-processing, such as smoothing, calculation of derivatives, calculation of standard normal variate, signal binning;
-`detect_outlier_spectra()`: Performs multivariate outlier detection based on robust PCA, using the `mvoutlier::pcout`function.
-`Calculate_SVI()`: Calculates a large number of published spectral vegetation indices.
-`scale_SVI()`: Scales spectral vegetation indices at the plot level to range from 10 to 0, representing the highest and lowest value recorded during a measurement campaign comprising several consecutive measurements over time.
+`detect_outlier_spectra()` Performs multivariate outlier detection based on robust PCA, using the `mvoutlier::pcout`function; `Calculate_SVI()` Calculates a large number of published spectral vegetation indices; `scale_SVI()` Scales spectral vegetation indices at the plot level to range from 10 to 0, representing the highest and lowest value recorded during a measurement campaign comprising several consecutive measurements over time;
-`plot_spectra()`: Creates plots of spectra or derived data (such as e.g., their derivatives).
+`plot_spectra()` Creates plots of spectra or derived data (such as e.g., their derivatives).

 ### Example workflow